Levintsky/ML-tutorial/RL/Theory.md

 	- Contributions: Early roots for monotonic improvement theory, later leading to theoretical justification for TRPO and other algorithms.

 ## Theory
 - On the Sample Complexity of the Linear Quadratic Regulator.
-NIPS'18
+NeurIPS'18
+- A Komanduru, J Honorio.
+On the Correctness and Sample Complexity of Inverse Reinforcement Learning.
+NeurIPS'18
+- K Krauth, S Tu, B Recht.
+Finite-time Analysis of Approximate Policy Iteration for the Linear Quadratic Regulator.
+NeurIPS'18